-Owolawi believes that engineering students in Africa have been disadvantaged with respect to practical training.
-"I studied at MIT in the USA, where technology partnerships with industry are common and all students have access to practical equipment and labs that are funded and built by industry.
-I have long dreamed about tting up the IIoT infrastructure needed for the connected home replicating this model in Africa," he recalls.
-"Also, the IIoT is the technology currently changing the world, so what better place to start to make the dream I had at MIT become a reality?" he asks.
+Owolawi believes that engineering students in Africa have been disadvantaged with respect to practical training and stateof-the-art resources.
+"In my experience at MIT, Harvard and Brown universities in the USA, technology partnerships with industry are common and all students have access to practical equipment and labs that are dreamed about replicating this model in Africa," he recalls.
+"Also, the IIoT is the technology currently changing the world, so what better place to start to make the dream I had in the USA become a reality?" he asks.

 "The first industrial revolution took some 100 years to arrive in Africa from Europe.
 The second and third were faster, but still slow.
 But the 4th revolution and the IIoT is coming here without any delay at all.
-We no longer struggle to access these technologies and that makes this Emerging Lab a very exciting development, full of opportunity," he says.
+We no longer struggle to access these technologies and that makes this Emerging Lab a very exciting develop-

 Analysts such as Gartner and Forrester Wave have rated PTC's Thingworx IIoT platform as one of the strongest.
 It is, therefore, no surprise that Rockwell Automation has invested US\$1-billion in PTC as part of a definitive strategic partnership agreement that strives to leverage both companies' resources, technologies, industry expertise and market presence.
 The partnership will include technical collaboration across the organisations as well as joint global go-tomarket initiatives.
-In particular, PTC and Rockwell
+In particular, PTC and Rockwell tting up the IIoT infrastructure needed for the connected home.